• Skip to main content

 If you are sleepy, please go to bed.

-• te – て : the same as explained in the last example.
+• te – て : the same as used in “nemukute”.
 In this example, this is used after “ne” to make its te form, “ne te”.
 Verbs need to be changed to their te forms to be connected with “kudasai”.

-• kudasai – 下さい (ください) : the command form of the verb, “kudasaru”, which means ‘to give’ in Japanese.
-When it follows a verb, however, it can work as an auxiliary verb to add the meaning of ‘please’.
+• kudasai – 下さい (ください) : one conjugation of the verb, “kudasaru”, which means ‘to give’ or such in Japanese.
+When this follows a verb, however, this can work like an auxiliary verb to add the meaning of ‘please’.
+In the example, this works like an auxiliary verb after “ne te” to add the meaning of ‘please’.

 Summary